 "Shea deftly examines how our society fails those who live on the margins, both in life and in death.
 This compassionate and unflinching book will break your heart for the better."— Beth Winegarner, author of San Francisco's Forgotten Cemeteries: A Buried History

 "An urgently needed book that challenges many of the end-of-life assumptions that run rampant across the seemingly nonstop death and dying self-help industrial publishing complex.
-Too few books actually take the time to discuss what actually happens when you die homeless, alone, and without contactable immediate family, let alone how just because a person is homeless doesn't mean they aren't loved, grieved, or missed."— John Troyer, director of the Centre for Death and Society at the University of Bath
+Too few books actually take the time to discuss what actually happens when you die homeless, alone, and without contactable immediate family, let alone how just because a person is homeless doesn't mean they aren't loved, grieved, or missed."— John Troyer, Centre for Death and Society at the University of Bath

 "This book is essential reading for anyone wanting or needing to know more about how we can understand and support those who are dying, especially people experiencing poverty.
 Well researched and personally grounded, these essays are also acts of, and a template for, activism."— Elizabeth Reeder, author of Microbursts